-This study is funded by UK Research and Innovation (UKRI).
-UKRI is one of the leading funders of Public Health research in the UK and selected to support this study as part of their aim to further understand the impact of COVID-19 on the UK population.
+This study is funded by the Economic and Social Research Council (ESRC), as part of UK Research and Innovation’s (UKRI) rapid response to COVID-19.
+UKRI ESRC supports this study as part of their aim to further understand the impact of COVID-19 on the UK population.

 The HAGIS projects described below are currently underway.

 Project 1: Development of Validated COVID-19 Fear Measure

 Project 2: Health Behaviours & Health Service Engagement